MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 ### Segments aggregation mode (default)

 With this mode, the dataview provided to the visual contains the accumulated data from all the previous `fetchMoreData requests`.
-Therefore, dataview size is expected to grow with each update.
+Therefore, dataview size grows with each update according to the window size.
 For example, if a total of 100,000 rows are expected and the window size is set to 10,000, the first update dataview should include 10,000 rows, the second update dataview should include 20,000 rows, and so on.

 This mode is selected by calling `fetchMoreData` with `aggregateSegments = true`.